-Danske Bank reported a net income of DKK2,845 million in Q1 2022 in comparison to DKK3,139 million in Q1 2021, with the return on tangible assets at 0.3%.
-This was mainly driven by a lower trading and insurance income caused by the volatile financial markets.
-Trading income fell to DKK565million in Q1 2022(from DKK1,266 billion during the same period in 2021), a drop of 55%.
+This was mainly driven by lower trading and insurance income caused by the volatile financial markets.
+Trading income fell to DKK1,426 million in 2022 (from DKK4,126 billion in 2021), a drop of 65%.

-The bank took loan loss provisions of DKK234 million during Q1 2022, compared to DKK497 million in Q1 2021 and DKK348 million in full-year 2021.
-These were mainly related to macroeconomic uncertainty related to the geopolitical risks stemming from Russia's invasion of Ukraine.
-Post-model adjustments made during 2020 to cover pandemic-related tail risks remain in place, but a portion of them were reassigned to cover the global uncertainty.
+The bank took loan loss provisions of DKK1,568 million in 2022, compared to DKK348 million in 2021.
+These were mainly related to the macroeconomic uncertainty and the debt collection case.
+Post-model adjustments made during 2020 to cover pandemic-related risks remain in place, but a portion of them were reassigned to cover the global macroeconomic and geopolitical uncertainty.

-In the first three months 2022, net income was supported by higher net interest income which is the bank's primary source of income (around half of total income in Q1 2022), it increased by 3%.
-In recent years, NII has been under pressure from margin compression in the bank's four Nordic home markets amid low rates, intense competition and a shift towards longer-term mortgages in Denmark, which have lower administrative margins.
-Expenses were slightly higher in the first three months 2022, increasing by 2% compared with Q1 2021, as the bank continues its efforts to achieve cost savings to improve efficiency and support profitability.
+In 2022, net income was supported by higher net interest income (NII) which is the bank's primary source of income (around 61% of total income in 2022), which increased by 14%.
+The improvement in NII is mainly driven by higher interest rates, supporting higher deposit margins, along with increased lending.
+Expenses rose by 3% in 2022 compared with 2021, but the bank continues its efforts to achieve cost savings to improve efficiency.
 Costs relating to the Estonia case were also lower in the period.

-The bank's cost-to-income ratio (as per our definition) was 66% for the first three months of 2022, worse than that of its large Nordic peers.
-In the current environment, we see the bank's ability to maintain tight cost control as very important.
+The bank's cost-to-income ratio (as per Moody's definition) excluding one-offs was 70% for 2022, higher than those of its large Nordic peers.
+We continue to see the bank's ability to maintain tight cost control as very important.